adoming8/ExpressNoteTakerApp/README.md

 # Unit 11 Express Homework: Note Taker

-## Description
-  *  This is application allows the user to write, save, and delete notes.
-This application uses an express backend and save and retrieve note data from a JSON file.
-# Unit 11 Express Homework: Note Taker
     This application allows the user to write, save, and delete notes.
 It uses an express backend server.
 + [Express Note Taker App](https://github.com/adoming8/Unit11_ExpressNoteTakerApp.git "Express Note Taker App")